Girls Book Club

 When we suddenly started homeschooling in 2000, one of my main concerns was for my daughter to have friends.
 She had been in a school from age 3 through 5th grade.
 I knew the transition home might be hard on my social butterfly.
 For this reason, I decided to start a book club here in our home.

-It was wonderfully successful, so now that my younger two daughters are reading age we started book club again.
-This will be our third year of this particular book club.
-We average 12-15 girls during the school year (September-May) and 8 girls during the summer.
-Many of our girls have been with us since our very first meeting.
+It was wonderfully successful, so once my next two daughters were reading age we started book club again.
+We averaged 12-15 girls during the school year (September-May) and 8 girls during the summer.

 If you live here in Louisville, KY and want to know what to expect if you come to book club, read on.
 If you are considering a book club in your community, I hope to give you enough information to get started.

 Our book club covers a small range of ages.
-I usually pick my oldest daughter’s age, plus and minus one year.
-Then I choose books that fit that age range.
-We have girls outside that age range (higher and lower) but I tailor the books toward the middle.
+This year, the ages will be 11-13.
+I choose books that fit that age range.
+We may have girls outside that age range (higher and lower) but I tailor the books toward the middle.
 Girls who cannot read the book are allowed to have their parents or older sibling read it, or they can listen to it on CD or tape.
 We just really want to encourage a love for literature, and interpersonal skills in a safe environment.

 Each month a new book is assigned.
 The girls are to read the book at home, then prepare a project of their choice.
 They can: